What personal information do we collect?

 How can you ensure the information we have about you is correct?

-Deaf Services Queensland will take all appropriate efforts to ensure that information about you is accurate and up-to-date.
-However, if you have moved address, changed title or any contact details, please contact us to update your details.
+Deaf Services Queensland will take all reasonable efforts to ensure that information about you is accurate and up-to-date.
+However, if you have moved, changed title or any contact details, please contact us to update your details.
 If you would like to access your information to ensure its accuracy, please contact us on email email@example.com or phone (07) 3892 8500.

 Disclosure of personal information

 We will only disclose personal information to reputable companies and suppliers we engage to process credit card payments on our behalf.
-Deaf Services Queensland does send any personal information overseas.
+Any overseas providers which may collect or store your information such as cloud-based platforms or email providers are reputable and utilise stringent information security protocols.
 Deaf Services Queensland will not disclose your personal information unless it is necessary to: